LLyaudet/LLyaudet/DiscontinuedSponsorsDashboard.md

 "Did I gave a stick blabla?".
-One of the tricks of the devil is to make you find a stick and to wait that you give it to someone or force you to do so,
+One of the tricks of the devil is to make you find a stick and to wait that you give it to someone or give it back to him/her... or force you to do so,
 "pour faire d'un coup, 2 pierres.".
 (One step further, there is